esrc-official/ESRC-Android-Extension-Marvrus/README.md

         true,  // Whether estimate remote hr or not.
 If enableFace is false, it is also automatically set to false. true,  // Whether analyze HRV not not.
 If enableFace or enableRemoteHR is false, it is also automatically set to false. true,  // Whether recognize engagement or not.
 If enableRemoteHR and enableHRV are false, it is also automatically set to false.
-        true);  // Whether recognize MEE index or not.
+        true),  // Whether recognize MEE index or not.
     new Marvrus.MarvrusHandler() {
         @Override
         public void onRecognizedESRC(int id, ESRCType.Face face, ..., ESRCException e) {